razzlestorm/gainsworth/.github/CONTRIBUTING.md

 To learn a bit about Gainsworth and Discord Bot `Cogs`, take a look at the `example.py` file in `gainsworth/cogs`.
 These are the basic components of a cog, which can be activated when the Gainsworth bot is started.
-Typically, each cog should provide some unique "single responsibility" functionality, and you can think Gainsworth as the sum of its cogs.
+Typically, each cog should provide some unique "single main responsibility" functionality, and you can think Gainsworth as the sum of its cogs.
 For more information on cogs, please see the [documentation](https://discordpy.readthedocs.io/en/latest/ext/commands/cogs.html).

 Once you have fully fleshed out your idea in code, continue following the steps below, including running tests to make sure that everything still works.
+If you would like to join Gainsworth's testing server, you can do so [here](https://discord.gg/6sjkzJ3).
 Feel free to add tests to your Cog and/or new functions, to make sure that everything plays together well, then submit the pull request.
 Once your PR has been approved and merged into the `main` branch, your changes should be reflected in Gainsworth almost immediately!